 THE OLD GLOBE HOLDS ANNUAL MEETING,

 SAN DIEGO (Jan.
-31, 2012)—The Old Globe’s Annual Meeting was held on January 30 on the Donald and Darlene Shiley Stage in the Old Globe Theatre, part of the Conrad Prebys Theatre Center.
+29, 2013)—The Old Globe’s Annual Meeting was held on January 28 on the Donald and Darlene Shiley Stage in the Old Globe Theatre, part of the Conrad Prebys Theatre Center.
 After a reception in the Ottenstein Lobby, Old Globe Board Chair Harold W. Fuson Jr. welcomed the Board of Directors and guests and announced the newly elected Board members.
-Interim Managing Director Michael G. Murphy gave an update on the Globe’s financial position and presented highlights of the 2011 fiscal year, and the Globe’s Artistic Director Emeritus Jack O’Brien spoke about the Globe’s robust artistic history and its position in the American theatrical landscape.
+Managing Director Michael G. Murphy gave an update on the Globe’s financial position and presented highlights of the 2012 fiscal year, and the Globe’s Artistic Director Barry Edelstein spoke about the Globe’s rich artistic history and its bright future in the American theatre.
 The meeting was followed by a reception and dinner for Board of Directors, Ambassadors and Founders Level Donors at the Prado Ballroom in Balboa Park’s historic House of Hospitality.

-Fuson announced that the current members of the Board of Directors Executive Committee will continue their terms in 2012.
-The committee consists of Fuson (Chair), Donald L. Cohn (Immediate Past Chair), Anthony S. Thornley (Vice Chair, Finance), Elaine Bennett Darwin (Vice Chair, Nominating), Harvey P. White (Secretary), Peter J. Cooper, Kathryn Hattox and Conrad Prebys.
-Joining the Executive Committee are Mary Beth Adderley and Paula Powers.
+Fuson announced that the current members of the Board of Directors Executive Committee will continue their terms in 2013.
+The committee consists of Fuson (Chair), Donald L. Cohn (Immediate Past Chair), Anthony S. Thornley (Vice Chair, Finance), Elaine Bennett Darwin (Vice Chair, Nominating), Harvey P. White (Secretary), Mary Beth Adderley, Peter J. Cooper, Kathryn Hattox, Paula Powers and Conrad Prebys.

 LOCATION: The Old Globe is located in San Diego’s Balboa Park at 1363 Old Globe Way.
 There are numerous free parking lots available throughout the park.
 Valet parking is also available ($10).
 For additional parking information visit www.BalboaPark.org.